 What Is Included In A Good Pitch?

-A good TV pitch is well-structured, visual, and quickly conveys your show’s concept and central characters.
+A good TV pitch is well-structured, and visual, and quickly conveys your show’s concept and central characters.

 Start with the premise of your show.
 Explain the world of your show.
 Introduce your characters.
 Explain what happens in the pilot.
 Say it’s going to be funny, moving, or romantic.
 Talk about how many episodes you have planned.
 Wrap it up and thank your listeners.